-Banks Road Infant and Nursery School will use the Nottinghamshire County Council electronic health and safety recording system 'WellWorker'.
-This system enables members of staff to report, using a standardised format, any significant incident where force has been used, or any incident where violence to staff has occurred or been threatened.
+Banks Road Infant and Nursery School use a bespoke health and safety recording system (following the NCC electronic health and safety system 'WellWorker' ending).
+This pro forma enables members of staff to report, using a standardised format, any significant incident where force has been used, or any incident where violence to staff has occurred or been threatened.